Toronto Typographical Union: 1872 printers' strike

 Among other activities, TTU is known for its role in organizing a strike on March 25, 1872, known as the Toronto printers' strike.
-Historian Robert H. Babcock describes it as "one of the most important events in Canadian labour history".
+The historian Robert H. Babcock describes it as "one of the most important events in Canadian labour history".
 TTU organized the strike as part of the Nine-Hour Movement for a workday of nine hours, a demand that unions in Britain and the United States (in the latter case, for an eight-hour workday), were making around the same time.

 TTU and the print workers it represented announced their demand for a nine-hour day, with no accompanying pay cut, on March 13, 1872.
 Their bosses—then still known as master printers—refused the offer on March 19, with one exception.
 James Beaty, a Conservative politician and editor of the Toronto Leader, accepted TTU's demands and even wrote in favour of their cause.
 The strike began on March 25.
 George Brown, publisher of The Globe (now The Globe and Mail), vehemently opposed the strike, and arranged for the arrest of its leaders.

 Strike supporters rallied again in large numbers at Queen's Park on April 15, 1872.
 Twenty-three TTU organizers were arrested for conspiracy on April 16, and a trial began on April 18.
 At the time, Canadian law made no exception for unions to the general common law rules governing the crime of conspiracy: a union committee's "conspiracy" to disrupt a commercial enterprise with a strike was no different in law from any other agreement to disturb the peace.
 The organizers were accordingly convicted.

-Shortly after the Queen's Park rally, Prime Minister John A. MacDonald introduced the Trade Unions Act, 1872 in the House of Commons, which made certain forms of union activity legal.
-The Act was based on two statutes that had recently been adopted in Britain: the Trade Union Act 1871 and Criminal Law Amendment Act 1871.
+Shortly after the Queen's Park rally, Prime Minister John A. MacDonald introduced the Trade Unions Act, 1872, in the House of Commons, which made certain forms of union activity legal.
+The act was based on two statutes that had recently been adopted in Britain: the Trade Union Act 1871 and Criminal Law Amendment Act 1871.
 It passed on June 14, 1872.